nicolo-tellini/LRSDAY-Patch/README.md

 [1] Nicolò, T. (2022).
 LInk COntroller (LICO) (Version 1.0) [Computer software]. https://github.com/nicolo-tellini/LICO

+### Citation

+I am not going to ask yout to "buymeacoffee".
+I need to sleep no caffeine.
+Please, if you use this patch cite this GitHub repo along with LRSDAY paper.

 ### Disclaimer
 **FOLLOWING THE INSTRUCTION YOU ARE GOING TO INSTALL PACKAGES WITH SUPERUSER PRIVILEGES DUING THE PRE-INSTALLATION PROCESS.
 IF YOU ARE NOT AWARE OF WHAT YOU ARE DOING CONSULT EITHER YOUR SYSTEM ADMINISTRATOR OR SENIOR BIO/INFORMATICIAN.
 NO SUPERUSER PRIVILEGES ARE REQUIRED BY THE MAIN SOFTWARE INSTALLER.**